mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 [Download Sketch file](https://drive.google.com/drive/folders/1Ns0HDHztA8Ki6v8kp8L9NoxP69fI7D-c)

-I was searching between Google fonts when I found the most ridiculous and strange but well-designed font I've ever seen called ‘Nabla’.
+I was searching between Google fonts when I found the most ridiculous and strange but well-designed font I've ever seen called "Nabla".
 I knew I have to start something with this, let's see if it is even usable for anything or if it is only a joke.
 I don’t think I've ever would suggest this to a client in a real situation, so here is the time to find out if it is good for something.
 This was